Russel88/DAtest/README.md

     -   whether they can find the spike-ins
     -   whether the false discovery rate is controlled

-#### How to choose a method

-A Score is calculated for each method as follows: Area Under the ROC Curve \* Spike Detect Rate - False Discovery Rate

-The higher the Score, the better the method is estimated to be.

-With `summary` the 90% confidence limits of the Scores are computed.
-If these overlap, it means that the methods cannot be differentiated.
-The choice then relies on the trade-off between specificity (low FDR) and sensitivity (high Spike.detect.rate).

-If the best Score is zero, you should run the test again with either a higher effectSize or with a pruned dataset (see `preDA`)

 #### The intended workflow (details can be found below):

 -   Compare methods with `testDA` function (input is a data.frame or a